atc-net/atc-source-generators/docs/PetStoreApi-Samples.md

 Status = (Models.PetStatus)source.Status
 ```

+**Why simple casting instead of EnumMapping extension methods?**

+The PetStore sample uses simple enum casts because the enum values have identical names and underlying values across all layers.
+The MappingGenerator automatically uses:
+- **Simple casts** `(TargetEnum)source.Value` when enums don't have `[MapTo]` attributes (like in this sample)
+- **EnumMapping extension methods** `source.Value.MapToTargetEnum()` when enums have `[MapTo]` attributes (for special case handling like None → Unknown)

+For advanced enum mapping with special case detection, see the [EnumMapping sample](EnumMappingGenerators-Samples.md).

 **Benefit:** DataAccess layer has **NO** dependency on Api.Contract, maintaining clean architecture principles.

 ### 3. **Bidirectional Mapping**